metahoof/docs/docs/tutorials/how-to-find-the-best-horse.md

 - **Mid (e.g., 1600m)** – Look for balanced horses with solid **Endurance** and **Speed**.
 - **Long (e.g., 2200m+)** – Strong **Endurance** and **Temperament** are critical here.

-👉 *A high-speed horse may lead early but burn out in long races.
-Don’t just chase stars—match them to the course.*
+👉 _A high-speed horse may lead early but burn out in long races.
+Don’t just chase stars—match them to the course._

----

 ## 🧬 Consider Bloodline Characteristics